 Eligibility for Parental Leave Pay

-Your Paid Parental Leave period is the time you take off work and get Parental Leave Pay for, which can be up to 18 weeks at a time.
+Your Paid Parental Leave period is the time you take off work and are paid Parental Leave Pay.
+It can be up to 18 weeks at a time.

 To be eligible for Parental Leave Pay, you need to:

 - be the primary carer of a newborn or recently adopted child.
 The primary carer is the person who most meets the child's physical needs.
 This is usually the birth mother of a newborn or the initial primary carer of an adopted child.
 You are considered to be the primary carer from birth, even if your child is in hospital

 - have met the Paid Parental Leave work test

 - meet residence requirements from the date the child enters your care until the end of your Paid Parental Leave period